CumulusNetworks/docs/content/cumulus-netq-51/Lifecycle-Management/Image-Management.md

 NetQ and network operating system images are managed with LCM.
 This section explains how to check for missing images, upgrade images, and specify default images.

 The network OS and NetQ images are available in several variants based on the software version, the CPU architecture, platform, and SHA checksum.
-Download both the `netq-apps` and `netq-agents` packages from the {{<exlink url="https://download.nvidia.com/cumulus/apps3.cumulusnetworks.com/repos/deb/pool/netq-latest/" text="NetQ repository">}} according to the version of Cumulus Linux you are running. {{<netq-install/agent-version version="5.0.0" opsys="cl">}}
+Download both the `netq-apps` and `netq-agents` packages from the {{<exlink url="https://download.nvidia.com/cumulus/apps3.cumulusnetworks.com/repos/deb/pool/netq-latest/" text="NetQ repository">}}:

+- netq-agent_5.1.0-cld12u5_amd64.deb
+- netq-apps_5.1.0-cld12u5_amd64.deb

 ## View and Upload Missing Images